jsenv/core/packages/server/docs/server_timing/server_timing.md

 ## Measuring service timings

-Using both _composeServices_ and _pluginServerTimings_ measures time taken by each function.
+Use _serverTiming_ to measure time taken by each service.

 ```js
 import { startServer, composeServices } from "@jsenv/server"